madison24/meet/README.md

 - Scenario 1: Show a chart with the number of upcoming events in each city.
     - Given - user is on main events page
     - When - user selects overview of upcoming events in city
     - Then - user sees chart showing upcoming events

+## Use of Serverless Functions (FaaS)
+- The Meet App uses serverless functions for authorization and access to the Google Calendar API, which allows users to view public events.
+The serverless functions generate and provide access tokens which ensure secure access to the API.
+- The backend is hosted on AWS (requests come from frontend to Lambda function to data).